|Sleeve trade (REMIT definitions)|

 The necessity to indicate whether the counterparty to the trade is a "Sleeve" (S) applies for the REMIT transactions and orders reporting purposes (Data Field No 12) when the trade was executed as an electronic or voice assisted trade on broker platforms.

-Sleeve trade definition is the following: a market participant (A) would like to enter into a transaction with another market participant (B) which has advertised a price and quantity on the broker's screen.
+According to the ACER’s Trade Reporting User Manual (TRUM) sleeve trade definition is the following: a market participant (A) would like to enter into a transaction with another market participant (B) which has advertised a price and quantity on the broker's screen.

 However, because market participant A and B do not have an agreement to trade (or limited credit status), the broker may find a third market participant (C) who has an agreement to trade with both A and B and is willing to sleeve the trade (buy and sell the same contract simultaneously) for them.